Code-Institute-Submissions/Valyx-Oasis_v2.0_SepResub/README.md

 By adding images that showcase the scenery of the land and as well it's diversity (sea/hilly areas) it stimultes the user's interest in the reagion itself
 By adding images containing bykers it makes the user feel closer to the content since it's displaying realtable information.

+Sadly due to personal time limits the project is not fully finished

+media queries are still to be implemented the only test (done and passed) is the lighthouse one the readme me file (as you can already see ) is not finished